Phoenix serial killing suspect arrested in deaths of 9

 She credited tips and tireless work by Phoenix police detectives and partner federal agencies for Saucedo’s arrest.

-“Our hearts go out to the surviving families.
-Today we are closer to providing them the justice they deserve,” Williams said.
+“We hope that our community will rest a little easier and that our officers will get a little more sleep knowing that the wheels of justice are finally in motion,” Williams said.

-Police said the killings were unrelated to the 2015 freeway shootings that terrified Phoenix drivers.
+Police said the killings were unrelated to a series of 2015 freeway shootings in Phoenix that terrified drivers.

 But in a strange quirk, the Department of Public Safety said Saucedo’s gun from the killing of his mother’s friend had been test-fired as part of the freeway shooting probe.